GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 }
 ```

-In this case `<strategy-name>` is the name of an already registered strategy.
+In this case `<strategy-name>` is the name of an already configured strategy.
 Note this piece of data is case sensitive.

-The names of valid strategies are those defined at "Configuration" > "Manage Authentication" > "Passport authentication method" in oxTrust.
-When using SAML flavor of custom script, valid providers are those defined in file `/etc/gluu/conf/passport-saml-config.json`.
+The names of valid strategies are those defined in oxTrust in `Configuration` > `Manage Authentication` > `Passport authentication method`.
+If using SAML, valid providers are those defined in `/etc/gluu/conf/passport-saml-config.json`.

 ## Additional configuration details

 ### Log level

-As mentioned [earlier](#about-passport-logs), there are two relevant logs: `oxauth_script.log` (where you will see statements about every step of the flow itself), and `passport-YYYYmmdd.log` which allows debugging certain aspects in the communication with external providers.
+As mentioned [earlier](#passport-logs), there are two relevant logs: `oxauth_script.log` (where you will see statements about every step of the flow itself), and `passport-YYYYmmdd.log` which allows debugging certain aspects in the communication with external providers.

 `oxauth_script.log` does not handle levels per se (all `print` statements of the custom script are sent to log) but passport logging level can be configured this way: